SteeltoeOSS/Documentation/api/v3/management/metrics-endpoint.md

 To add the actuator to the service container and map its route, use the `hostBuilder.AddMetricsActuator` extension method from `ManagementHostBuilderExtensions`.

-Alternatively, first, add the metrics actuator to the service container, using the `AddMetricsActuator()` extension method from `EndpointServiceCollectionExtensions`.
+Alternatively, first, add the metrics actuator to the service container using the `AddMetricsActuator()` extension method from `EndpointServiceCollectionExtensions`.

-Then add the metrics actuator middleware to the ASP.NET Core pipeline, using the `Map<MetricsEndpoint>()` extension method from `ActuatorRouteBuilderExtensions`.
+Then add the metrics actuator middleware to the ASP.NET Core pipeline using the `Map<MetricsEndpoint>()` extension method from `ActuatorRouteBuilderExtensions`.

 ## Add NuGet References